What is Sidereal Astrology?

 Tropical astrology is about two thousand years old.
 Millions have used and validated it in the West.
 Being a seasonal system it is particularly accurate for the tropical sun sign.
 Since it uses the static seasonal cycle it is said to show the physical and "3D" elements of the personality.

-Sidereal astrology dates back at least ten thousand years in India.
+Sidereal astrology dates back at least ten thousand years in Pre-Babylonian societies and India.
 Since it uses the visible sky it's likely much older.
 There is no denying that using the visible sky is accurate for the language of the stars.
 It is said to describe the "essence" of the personality and the soul.

-Where do we start the zodiac in sidereal?
+Where does the zodiac start in sidereal?

 This is the million-dollar question.
 The sky is subject to interpretation.
 This is why there are dozens of sidereal systems.